tony-ccs/blockchain-graph-analysis/README.md

 # blockchain-graph-analysis
 ## Introduction
-This work consists of four steps:
+This work consists of four steps.
+The first three are data preprocessing.
 ### 1. Blockchain data parsing
-We parse the raw data in the bitcoin blockchain into transaction data we need in *tran.txt*.
+We parse the raw data in the bitcoin blockchain into transactions between public addresses as *tran.txt*.
 In *tran.txt*, each line represents one bitcoin transaction.
-The corresponding meanings of the columns in *tran.txt*:
+The corresponding meanings of its columns:

 <center>